“You’ve got a feeling lost inside; it just won’t let you go” – Noel Gallagher.

 6.Murals on Wojska Polskiego

-Famous Polish mathematician and astronomer, Nicolaus Copernicus was born just down the road in Torun and here a small park is dedicated and named after him.
+Famous Polish mathematician, scientist and astronomer, Nicolaus Copernicus was born just down the road in Torun and here a small park is dedicated and named after him.

 Similarly to Starogard Gdański, Tczew also has an Urząd Miejski – it’s like a town hall but for council offices.
 The one here is on a busy roundabout in the town centre.
 Not only is it a nice building, but outside it are some unusual sign posts to other parts of the world, one of which was Dagenham, near London in England.